 A one-ingredient side dish that’s easy as can be, super nutritious, and packed with flavor: the sweet potato has it all!
-Once you know How to Bake a Sweet Potato, you’ll be enjoying tender, melt-in-your-mouth, perfectly caramelized baked sweet potatoes on the regular!
+Once you know How to Bake a Sweet Potato in the oven, you’ll be enjoying tender, melt-in-your-mouth, perfectly caramelized baked sweet potatoes on the regular!

 Why You’ll Love This Baked Sweet Potato Recipe

 - The Simplest Side.
-Baked sweet potatoes are a snap to make—all you really need is time (and, well, sweet potatoes).
+Minimal prep is needed for these super easy baked sweet potatoes.
 They’re perfect for those nights when you need to put a little extra effort into your main dish and want something hands-off to serve with it.
 They take less prep than Roasted Sweet Potatoes.

 - Mega-Healthy.
 Fiber!
 Potassium!
 Vitamin C and B6!
 And, of course, we can’t forget beta carotene, which your body converts to vitamin A—sweet potatoes are absolutely packed with it.